Kaiqi-Liang/YouTube-Distraction-Disabler/README.md

 npm install
 ```

-If `typescript` is already installed then skip this step, otherwise intall it via
+If `typescript` is already installed then skip this step, otherwise install it via

 ```sh
 npm install typescript